unparalleled-js/docs-1/connectors/coupa/object-actions.md

 ---

 # Coupa - Object actions
 Workato allows you to create, update or search for objects on Coupa.
 In Workato, we classify things like invoices, expenses and even suppliers as objects.
 We currently work with a whole number of Coupa objects.
 [Find out which objects we work with.](/connectors/coupa/introduction.md#objects).
-When using actions in Workato that reference object, you'll be able to specify which object you want to work with later on.
+When using actions in Workato that reference objects, you'll be able to specify which object you want to work with later on.

 **Object actions available in Workato**
 - `Create object`